CRFSFS Author Guidelines

 All submissions to IFT's journals are screened for overlap with other previously-published materials using iThenticate software.
 Manuscripts with excessive overlap will be rejected outright after review by editorial staff.

-When the initial review is complete, the Associate Editor will send you the referees’ suggestions along with their suggestions.
+When the initial review is complete, the Associate Editor will send you the reviewers’ suggestions along with their suggestions.
 You are expected to respond in a cover letter to all suggestions either by making appropriate revisions or stating why the suggestions are unreasonable.
 The Associate Editor will consider your revisions, and provide the Scientific Editor with a recommendation to accept, revise, or reject your manuscript.
 Occasionally a peer- reviewer insists on a re-evaluation.
 If a second revision of a manuscript is still not satisfactory, it may be rejected.
 You will be informed by the Scientific Editor of the final decision.

 Factors considered when judging the suitability of a manuscript for publication are: interest readers will have in the subject; relevance to human foods; originality, scientific quality (including appropriateness of the experimental design and methods, depth of investigation, proper statistical analysis of the data for meta-analyses); and critical evaluation, importance, and substance of the results.
 Conclusions should identify gaps in knowledge and topics for future research, not restate the theme of the review.